 Fizminutka:

-If work is arguing, clap like that.
+If the work is going well, clap like that.

-If work is arguing, clap like that.
+If the work is going well, clap like that.

-If the work is arguing, click so.
+If the work is going well, click like this.

-If the work is arguing, click so.
+If the work is going well, click like this.

-If the work is arguing, say: good!
+If the work is going well, say: good!

-If the work is arguing, say: good!
+If the work is going well, say: good!

-Let's go to the lab and continue.
+-Let's go to the laboratory and continue.

-Why were we able to lift?
+-Why were we able to lift it?

 -Magnetic forces pass through both glass and water.